m-pilia/pong/README.md

 Technical details
 =================
-The game main thread act as a controller, receiving data from three children threads: one for the keyboard input handling, one controlling the ball position and one for the ai moves.
+The game main thread acts as a controller, receiving data from three children threads: one for the keyboard input handling, one controlling the ball position and one for the ai moves.
 Thread comunication is provided with a Unix pipe, while threads are provided by user-level pthread library.

-Note that ncurses is not thread safe, so the operation on the window must be confined into a critical zone, locked with a mutex.
+Note that ncurses is not thread safe, so operations on the window must be confined into a critical zone, locked with a mutex.

 Note
 ====
-Note: the program uses a system call to change the keyboard settings for a smooth playing, and previous settings is restored before game exit.
+Note: the program uses a system call to change the keyboard settings for a smooth playing, and previous settings are restored before game exit.
 System keyboard settings are managed throug xset command, so the game requires to run into a X session.